Posted on 11/20/2018 at 03:09 PM by Blog Committee

 Before my grandmother passed away, we gave her a book which asked 365 questions.
 Each day of the year a new question was posed, and she would retell the details of the past with every arc and twist of her handwritten answers.
-The questions ranged from inquiring about her parents, to her first failing grade, to her first date, to a war memory, and everything in between.
+The questions ranged from inquiring about her parents to her first failing grade to her first date, to a war memory, and everything in between.
 My family cherishes this book as a connection to our past and a way to recount stories that may have been forgotten.

 November is National Family Stories Month and many of us will be with family this season.
-I encourage you get a conversation going and have everyone tell their favorite family stories.
+I encourage you to get a conversation going and have everyone tell their favorite family stories.
 You may be surprised by what you learn and entertained by all the laughter.
-If you’re interested keeping your family stories alive, here are a few suggestions:
+If you’re interested in keeping your family stories alive, here are a few suggestions: